 The Robson 10 group classification system (Robson classification) categorises women who gave birth into 10 mutually exclusive groups (Table D4).
-In addition, groups 2 and 4 can be further broken down into subgroups.
+Groups 2 and 4 can also be further broken down into subgroups.
 These subgroups are used to differentiate between women who were induced and who had a caesarean section before labour onset.